Conifer Colorado | About Trey Parker and South Park

-Conifer Colorado is known as a really nice place, and a nice place to live.
-The average temperatures both in the summer and winter are not extreme.
-In the summer months the temperature lingers around the upper 70s, degrees fahrenheit, with cool nights.
-In the winter the coldest it usually gets is in the single digits.
+Conifer, Colorado, is home to Trey Parker and known as a really nice place to live.
+The average temperatures in both summer and winter are not extreme.
+In the summer months, the Temperature lingers around the upper 70 degrees Fahrenheit, with cool nights.
+In the winter, the coldest it usually gets is in the single digits.
 The area averages about 63” of snow a year.

 Conifer’s biggest feature is that it’s a nice mountain community in close proximity to Denver.
-Consisting of a few commercial strips located on both sides of the historical U.S. Route 285.
+A few commercial strips are on both sides of the historic U.S. Route 285.
 Pike National Forest runs right through town.
-The attractions of the community are outdoor recreation opportunities, wildlife, and gorgeous mountain scapes.
-There is no official town in Conifer, but you can find everything that you will need to outfit a mountain trip or basic essentials as you pass through.
+The community's attractions are outdoor recreation opportunities, wildlife, and gorgeous mountainscapes.
+There is no official town in Conifer, but you can find everything you need to outfit a mountain trip or basic essentials as you pass through.

-There is a Conifer High School, which was ranked 434 in the top 500 schools in the nation by Newsweek in 2011.
-Home prices are well above a million dollars, although you can find more affordable cabin type getaways.
-Essentially, it’s fair to say that Conifer is an affluent community that enjoys the peaceful mountain lifestyle.
+There is Conifer High School, which was ranked 434 in the top 500 schools in the nation by Newsweek in 2011.
+Home prices are well above a million dollars, although you can find more affordable cabin-type getaways.
+Essentially, it’s fair to say that Conifer is an affluent community that enjoys a peaceful mountain lifestyle.

 The South Park Conifer Connection

-The main street in Conifer Colorado, the most historically significant aspect of Conifer, is U.S. Route 285.
+The main street in Conifer, Colorado, the most historically significant aspect of Conifer, is U.S. Route 285.
 This route was the original stagecoach road to South Park and is still the major thoroughfare.
-Early settlers passed through Conifer to get to the boomtown of South Park or rather Fairplay Diggings.
+Early settlers passed through Conifer to get to the boomtown of South Park or Fairplay Diggings.

 The only thing that’s odd or remarkable about Conifer is that U.S. hwy 285 is the original route to South Park; and that Trey Parker grew up in Conifer.
-Once you put South Park and Conifer together in this context it’s hard not to wonder about these two places?
+Once you put South Park and Conifer together in this context, it’s hard not to wonder about these two places.
 Knowing that Trey Parker grew up in Conifer, a nice small mountain community surrounded by cattle ranching, and on route to South Park.
 U.S. Route 285 becomes more than main street Conifer.
-The route has history, way more than Conifer, it has direction, it was a pathway to riches and a better life.
+The route has history, way more than Conifer; it has direction and was a pathway to riches and a better life.
 It was also the road to damnation and suffering.

-Although South Park and Fairplay have a lot more history than Conifer.
-There is not a huge amount written down.
-What there is just lets us know that times were troubled back then.
+Although South Park and Fairplay have much more history than Conifer, a huge amount is not written down.
+What there is lets us know that times were troubled back then.
 This quote from The Fairplay Flume of October 28, 1880, reveals the contradictory morals of that day.

 (Gold, Guns, and Grass South Park and Fairplay, Colorado)